mbk-strath/VolunTrack/backend/Api Documentation.md

 **Error Cases:**

 -   `400`: If a volunteer has already applied for the opportunity
+-   `400`: If application date is past the opportunity deadline
+-   `400`: If opportunity has already started
+-   `400`: If opportunity has reached maximum applications
 -   `400`: If CV is required by the opportunity but not provided
 -   `400`: If uploaded file is not a valid document (must be pdf, doc, or docx)
 -   `400`: If file size exceeds 5MB
+-   `403`: If user is not a volunteer
 -   `404`: If opportunity not found

 **Notes:**